Our Master Cheesemaker, Gary Grossen leads a team of student interns in the production of nearly 40,000 pounds of cheese each year.

-- After about 20 minutes, the cheese maker will cut the coagulum using vertical and horizontal cutting wires.
+- After about 20 minutes, the coagulum will be cut using vertical and horizontal cutting wires.

 - The liquid byproduct, otherwise known as whey, will begin to separate from the curd.
 After a short period of time, start the agitation and cooking process as needed.
 The cooking process will allow for greater extraction of whey from the curd.